 Buccal fat removal is used to reduce the fullness that resides below your cheek bones, specifically within the cheek hollows.
 Even though a naturally full face is often thought to look more youthful, some people believe that their cheeks in particular are too full, even chubby.
 The size of the buccal fat pad varies between patients.
 Surgery to remove the buccal fat pad is typically avoided in younger patients with thin, narrow features because doing so could make your face look too thin or gaunt as you age.

-If you are seeking a slimmer, more contoured facial appearance and wish to decrease your fuller cheeks, Beverly Hills ABOHNS board-certified facial plastic surgeon Dr. Harris, founder of Harris Facial Plastic Surgery & Aesthetics, can help with your buccal fat removal.
+If you are seeking a slimmer, more contoured facial appearance and wish to decrease your fuller cheeks, Beverly Hills AAFPRS fellowship-trained, board-certified, facial plastic & reconstructive surgeon Dr. Harris, founder of Harris Facial Plastic Surgery & Aesthetics, can help with your buccal fat removal.
 Dr. Harris performs buccal fat removal with small incisions inside the mouth, which allows the procedure to be done in-office under local anesthesia with no facial scarring.
 Without the use of sedation, recovery time is reduced as well as cost.
 Buccal fat removal can also be combined with facelift surgery utilizing the same access points.

 You are an excellent candidate for buccal fat reduction if you are unhappy with how your cheeks make your face look round and if you are in generally good health.
 That being said, Dr. Harris may not advise a buccal fat removal if your face is already thin because it has the potential to make your face appear too thin.